Thousands of mailed ballots in Florida were not counted

-TALLAHASSEE, Fla.
-(AP) — Florida officials say thousands of mailed ballots were not counted because they were delivered too late to state election offices.
+TALLAHASSEE, FL (AP) - Florida officials say thousands of mailed ballots were not counted because they were delivered too late to state election offices.

 The Department of State last week informed a federal judge that 6,670 ballots were mailed ahead of the Nov.
 6 election but were not counted because they were not received by Election Day.
 The tally prepared by state officials includes totals from 65 of Florida’s 67 counties.